notelai/CoSS_DF/README.md

 The journal submission also contains an archival Supplementary Software S1 package with retained outer-test probabilities and additional machine-readable artifacts.
 Its SHA-256 digest is recorded in `docs/ARCHIVAL_SOFTWARE_SHA256.txt`.
 GitHub is intended for direct browsing and execution; Software S1 preserves the submission-time archival snapshot.

-## Citation

-Citation metadata are provided in `CITATION.cff`.
-The journal DOI/citation can be added after publication.

 ## License and use

 No open-source license is assigned at the peer-review stage.
 The repository is made public for inspection, verification, and reproducibility of the accompanying research manuscript.
 Unless otherwise stated, normal copyright restrictions apply.

-## Contact

-Technical reproducibility issues may be reported through the GitHub issue tracker.